 Many people don't realize loofah is a plant at all!
 When they learn it's not a sea creature, the jump to "it must be a cucumber" is a common misconception.

 Immature loofah, when still edible, does resemble a cucumber or zucchini.
 This adds to the confusion for those who've seen young loofah at Asian markets.
-Learn more about eating young loofah in our green loofah uses guide.
+Learn more in our green loofah uses guide.

 Common Myths: Debunked